Your opinion will help to improve our service

 ./samples/userver-samples-production_service --config /tmp/userver/production_service/static_config.yaml

 Functional tests are used to make sure that the service is working fine and implements the required functionality.
-A recommended practice is to build the service in Debug and Release modes and tests both of them, then deploy the Release build to the production, disabling all the tests related handlers.
+A recommended practice is to build the service in Debug and Release modes and test both of them, then deploy the Release build to the production, disabling all the tests-related handlers.

 Debug builds of the userver provide numerous assertions that validate the framework usage and help to detect bugs at early stages.